sillsdev/wesay/README.md

 	sudo apt-get install vagrant

-To install on Windows or Mac, download the installer from www.vagrantup.com/downloads.html.
+To install on Windows or Mac, download the [installer](www.vagrantup.com/downloads.html).
 After installation, install the required plugins from the command-line on all platforms:

 	vagrant plugin install vagrant-cachier
 	vagrant plugin install vagrant-vbguest

 The pre-packaged base images do not have dependencies installed.
-The provisioning script (bootstrap.sh) is executed once when the VM is started and will install all the dependencies needed to run a local build of WeSay executables.
+The provisioning script (`bootstrap.sh`) is executed once when the VM is started and will install all the dependencies needed to run a local build of WeSay executables.
 The first time the VM is started, it will have to download the required packages and then they are cached for subsequent runs.
 Run these commands from the command-line in the host (use the appropriate directory separator):